prashant-agrawal-20/NotesApp/README.md

     "phoneNumber": "+918146788869"
     }'
     ```
-- sample login api (will receive a token in response to be used in other APIs):
+- sample user login api (will receive a token in response to be used in other APIs):
     ```
     curl --location 'http://localhost:3000/api/auth/login' \
     --header 'Content-Type: application/json' \